 Each Provider, capitated Provider or organization delegated for Claims processing is required to submit Encounter data to Molina for all adjudicated Claims.
-The data is used for many purposes, such as regulatory reporting, rate setting and risk adjustment, hospital rate setting, the Quality Improvement program and HEDIS® reporting.
+The data is used for many purposes, such as regulatory reporting, rate setting and risk adjustment, hospital rate setting, the Quality Improvement (QI) program and HEDIS® reporting.

-Encounter data must be submitted at least once per month, and no later than seven (7) days following the date on which the Molina adjudicates the Claim in order to meet state and CMS encounter submission threshold and quality measures.
-Encounter data must be submitted via HIPAA-compliant transactions, including the ANSI X12N 837I - Institutional, 837P - Professional, and 837D - Dental.
+Encounter data must be submitted at least once per month and within 365 days from the date of service in order to meet state and CMS encounter submission threshold and quality measures.
+Encounter data must be submitted via HIPAA compliant transactions, including the ANSI X12N 837I - Institutional, 837P - Professional, and 837D -- Dental.
 Data must be submitted with Claims level detail for all non-institutional services provided.